 The survey of freshwater gastropods we report here is focused on the eastern 75% of the state only, draining from headwaters in the Ridge & Valley ecoregion eastward through the Blue Ridge, Piedmont and Coastal Plain to the Atlantic Ocean.
 The gastropod fauna of the Tennessee River tributaries draining the eight most southwestern counties of Virginia is covered by the FWGTN survey elsewhere on this site.
 Our long term plans include an extension of coverage to include the New River, the Big Sandy, and other tributaries draining Virginia north into the Ohio, as resources permit.

 The published literature includes two previous statewide inventories of Virginia’s freshwater gastropod fauna, as well as several regional surveys.
 Prominent in the latter category are the surveys conducted in the coastal plain by Rehder (1949), in the James River Basin and Hanover County by Burch (1950, 1952), again in the James River by Clench and Boss (1967), in the Holston River by Stansbery (1972, Stansbery and Clench 1974a, 1974b, 1977), and in the New River by Dillon & Benfield (1982).
 Hershler and colleagues (1990) combined museum records together with field collections in their comprehensive review of the Fontigens species inhabiting Virginia and surrounding states.
-Beetle (1973) compiled a statewide checklist from museum records, which Stewart & Dillon (2004) included with their larger review of all published accounts and records of freshwater gastropods in the state.
-But the present survey reports the first comprehensive inventory of Virginia's freshwater gastropod fauna to be based on original field collections.
+Beetle (1973) compiled a statewide checklist from museum records, which Stewart & Dillon (2004) included with their larger review of all published accounts and records of freshwater gastropods in the Commonwealth.
+See the fourth column of Table 1 for a list of the 39 freshwater gastropod species compiled by Stewart & Dillon, with updated taxonomy.

 Virginia populations of freshwater gastropods have also served as models for basic research of an ecological or evolutionary nature.
 The distribution and abundance of Leptoxis populations in small tributaries of the James River has been studied by Miller (1985) and Stewart & Garcia (2002).
 Dillon has conducted extensive evolutionary studies of Goniobasis (now Pleurocera) populations from the southern and western regions of the state (Dillon & Davis 1980; Dillon 1986, 1988, 1989).
 In the most intensive freshwater gastropod conservation initiative to date in the region, Io fluvialis was reintroduced to sites in southwestern Virginia in the 1970s where it had suffered local extinctions (Ahlstedt 1979).
 The reintroduction was successful, as several populations were restored by the early 1990s (Ahlstedt 1991), and the effort has been taken up at Virginia’s Aquatic Wildlife Conservation Center